TheodoreAD/power-user-linux-setup/docs/index.md

 ### Franz

 !!!
 WARNING
-    Skip this if using Sidekick (recommended).
+    Skip this if using the Sidekick browser (recommended).

 ```shell